 Car accidents are a leading cause of injury throughout the United States and California.
 In fact, our state’s roadways are some of the deadliest in the nation, according to data from the National Highway Traffic Safety Administration.
 A car accident can lead to numerous damages, from medical bills and lost wages to damage to your vehicle or personal property.
-If you or a loved one suffered harm in a Santa Ana car accident, you need the help of an experienced car accident attorney.
+If you or a loved one suffered harm in a traffic accident, you need the help of an experienced Irvine car accident lawyer.
 Contact the law firm of Bentley and More, LLP today to schedule a free review of your legal options.

 At Bentley and More, LLP we specialize in working closely with clients to understand their individual needs.
 We aggressively protect your right to compensation while offering our legal services on a contingency-fee basis.
 This means you won’t owe any attorney’s fees unless we win a settlement or court judgment on your behalf.
-Hiring a car accident attorney from Bentley & More LLP can greatly increase your chances of securing compensation for your car accident injuries.
+Our team of car accident lawyers offers legal coverage to greater Orange County.
+Hiring an Irvine car accident attorney from Bentley & More LLP can greatly increase your chances of securing compensation for your injuries.

 Orange County Car Accident Resources

 - How will a lawyer help me with my car accident case?

 - How much will a car accident lawyer cost?

 - What are the laws about car accidents in California?

 - What should I do after a car accident?